 Average full page load time of GeekStorage (the winner) was 1.08 seconds (it’s very fast).
 Its Uptime was 99.99% (almost perfect) And its Satisfactory Apdex was 100% (i.e. 100% of time the full page load time was less than 2.5 seconds).
 Fantastic!
 All these parameters are much above the benchmarks specified for the greatest performance.
 And since this hosting was the fastest host among the hosts which exceeded all the benchmarks determined for the greatest hosts GeekStorage wins the gold medal.

 It’s worth mentioning that GeekStorage is absolutely not expensive, especially compared to some other hosts tested.
-And it wins all of the other hosts the third month in a row.
+And it wins all of the other hosts the fifth month in a row.
 Congratulations!

 The silver medal goes to StableHost.